 Being agile means you’re more flexible, you move faster and you adapt to change more easily.
 In the fast-moving world of software development, companies have taken that to heart.

 Many take an agile approach to development to be nimble enough to keep innovating – which is what software should be all about.

-That’s how Promapp runs.
-It started in the development team and now you’ll see every department taking lessons from the agile approach.
-Why?
-Because creating a structure that allows you to innovate quickly is good for business – regardless of the industry, or functional area you work in.
-So how does it work and (more importantly) how can you do it too?
+Creating a structure that allows you to innovate quickly is good for business – regardless of the industry, or functional area you work in.
+So how does agile work and (more importantly) how can you do it too?

 Let’s say your team meets every two weeks.
 Not for long, just long enough to look at their processes and output, and decide on any changes.
 Everyone has a say, and you get a chance to review and learn as you go.
 That’s called being retrospective – what worked before?
 How is it different now?
 What do they do about it next?
 It’s really just another name – and system – for continuous improvement.

 The point is to give yourself the chance to try new things and new approaches, while reviewing things constantly.
 That’s completely foreign to the way most businesses run, where a review process is nearly always tacked onto the very end of a project – when the value that can be taken from the lessons could be limited.
 Being retrospective and only trying things for a short period means you can try and fail faster.
 That might feel inefficient at first, but long term, you’ll see a trend of continuous improvement – and innovation.

 How agility can work for you.

 Your more frequent review meetings will show some often-surprising benefits:

 - You’ll have more opportunity to experiment.
 Because your trial to fix a problem or test a new idea may only last two weeks, the impacts to business are lower.
 If the trial doesn’t work, you can scrap it and try something else.